by Mark Garcia, August 7, 2018

-I hate to say it - but winter is right around the corner.
-At least here (in the mid-Atlantic), we have another month of mild pool weather starts disappearing quickly after the first week of September.
+I hate to say it, but winter is right around the corner.
+For those in the snowbelt, mild pool weather starts disappearing quickly after the first week of September.

-So, at least for us, it's the perfect time to take stock of pool closing supplies and be sure that we're ready for the big day...pool closing day, that is.
-If you plan to close the pool yourself, it's important to do an early inventory, so you know what needs to be ordered for the job.
+Right now is the perfect time to take stock of your pool closing supplies and be sure that you're ready for the big day...pool closing day, that is.
+If you plan to close the pool yourself, it's important to take an early inventory so you know what needs to be ordered for the job.

-Also important is early water balancing and shocking of the pool, a few days to a week ahead of pool closing day - so that your water is optimum for hibernation.
-And of course, if there is algae or poor water conditions (such as algae in the pool), it's best to fix these issues before putting on the pool cover.
+Also important is early water balancing and shocking of the pool.
+Do this a few days or a week ahead of pool closing day so that your water is in prime condition for hibernation.
+And of course, if there are poor water conditions (such as algae in the pool), it's best to fix these issues before putting on the pool cover.
 Otherwise, your pool risks re-opening with stains, etching and deposits.

-So Gear-Up and Get Ready!
-Pool Closing Season is upon us!
-Here's a quick checklist for some winter pool supplies that you may need!
+So, gear up and get ready!
+Pool closing season is upon us!
+Here's a quick checklist for some winter pool supplies you may need:

 Thanks for Reading!